 “Thank you to the Federal and State Governments for investing in our community.”

-- There are currently 458 children enrolled in Mitchell Shire’s kindergarten services (402 in four-year-old kinder and 56 in three-year-old kinder)
+- There are currently 458 children enrolled in Mitchell Shire’s kindergarten services (402 in four-year-old kindergarten and 56 in three-year-old kindergarten)

 - Council employs 65 Early Childhood Kindergarten staff